magnetic-pi/fast-mask/stl-files/INSTRUCTIONS.md

 8. Attach the second filter holder piece on top.<br />
     <img src="https://raw.githubusercontent.com/magnetic-pi/fast-mask/master/stl-files/images/step8.jpg" height="140" width="280">

-9. Insert the filter holder pins into the four round pegs in the corner.<br />
+9. Insert the filter holder pins into the four round pegs in the corners.<br />
     <img src="https://raw.githubusercontent.com/magnetic-pi/fast-mask/master/stl-files/images/step9.jpg" height="140" width="280">

 10. Place filter side clamps on the sides of the filter to ensure that the filter holders are holding the filters tightly.<br />